unosquare/uno-react/README.md

 ### `createFetchController`
-Thi sfunction works as a "quick start" for [requestController](#requestcontroller), this function allows you to use a default headersResolver and a default responseSolver.
+This function works as a "quick start" for [requestController](#requestcontroller), this function allows you to use a default headersResolver and a default responseSolver.
 ### Parameters
 - `options`**[Object][3]** <[headersResolver](#headersresolver) | [responseResolver](#responseresolver)>.

 ### Returns
 - [requestControllerWithDefaultResolvers](#requestcontrollerwithdefaultresolvers)**[Function][8]**

- url: string,
- accessToken: string,
- requestMethod: string,
- requestBody: any